 To the apricots and raspberries, I added some orange zest and a couple of tablespoons of a wonderful liqueur we discovered in Mexico called 43.
 It has citrusy and vanilla undertones which seemed like a lovely pairing with this jam.
 I also used less sugar than most recipes call for, but our family tends to like jam less sweet and as I tasted it, it seemed like just enough with the sweetness of the fruit.

 Here’s the recipe for the jam I made:

 Apricot Raspberry Jam

 - 12 oz fresh raspberries preferably organic, washed

 - 5 apricots washed, pitted, cut in quarters

 - zest of ½ an orange

-- 2 tblsps 43 liqueur or Cointreau (optional)
+- 2 tablespoons 43 liqueur or Cointreau optional

-Once it is boiling and juicy, add the sugar and zest, turn down to medium low and continue to boil and reduce for another 15 minutes or so.
-You’ll feel as you mix it that the liquid is reducing and you’ll see on the sides of the pan that the level goes down about 1 inch in volume (depends on size of your pan of course).
+- Once it is boiling and juicy, add the sugar and zest, turn down to medium-low and continue to boil and reduce for another 15 minutes or so.
+You’ll feel as you mix it that the liquid is reducing and you’ll see on the sides of the pan that the level goes down about 1 inch in volume (depends on the size of your pan of course).
 As you mix occasionally, skim off the white foam that appears.

 Do you can or preserve anything?
 If so, what and how did you learn your skills?
 Sharing your experience will help build my confidence so don’t be shy!